Random Scaling of Emergent Capabilities: Additional Continuous Metric Plots

-In Figure~\ref{fig:count_histograms_loss}, we plot the analogous KDE plot of the loss-based error metric for the count task.
+\paragraph{Count Task.} In Fig.~\ref{fig:count_histograms_loss}, we plot the analogous KDE plot of the loss-based error metric for the count task.
 For count, we note that the mode corresponding to `failing runs' when looking at accuracy or probability is more diffuse compared to addition.
-However, we claim that stronger bimodality in the original accuracy/probability plots in Figures~\ref{fig:count_histograms} and \ref{fig:count_histograms_probability} is still associated with stronger bimodality in the loss plots.
+However, we claim that stronger bimodality in the original accuracy/probability plots in Fig.s~\ref{fig:count_histograms} and \ref{fig:count_histograms_probability} is still associated with stronger bimodality in the loss plots.
 For the addition task, the scales exhibiting the strongest bimodality in accuracy and probability are for width 4 and 8 (in the case of fixed depth) and depth 2 and 4 (in the case of fixed width), and these are also the most strongly bimodal loss KDE distributions.
 For the count task, even the most strongly bimodal setting (fixed width, with depth 2) has a low probability of failure (~25\%), but still produces a visible wide peak elevated over the long tail of the loss distribution.

-Finally, Figure \ref{fig:qwen_mmlu_hist_contrast} provides a copy of Figure \ref{fig:qwen_mmlu_hist} with both accuracy and NLL loss comparable for easy contrast.
+\paragraph{Large LM Experiments.} Finally, Fig. \ref{fig:qwen_mmlu_hist_contrast} provides a copy of Fig. \ref{fig:qwen_mmlu_hist} with both accuracy and NLL loss comparable for easy contrast.
 We note that high-performance clusters are distinguishable in both accuracy and loss, but the thresholded accuracy conceals low-performance clusters which are visible in the continuous distribution.
+We also include histogram version of results in Fig. \ref{fig:qwen_mmlu_1.5b}.
+Due to computation limit, for each data mixes, we train on 20 random seeds.
+Similar to Fig. \ref{fig:qwen_mmlu_hist_contrast}. models yields the same bimodal distribution in accuracy metrics as well as multi-modal distribution in continuous metric (NLL).